In this article we attempt to figure out which is the best bank account for students in Germany.

 - In spite of free current accounts, there is a fee of 1.50€ for ATM withdrawals domestically.
 International ATM Withdrawals fees are 2%.

 - There is also a currency conversion fee of 2%.
 However, you won’t be charged any fee if you are transferring to an international Monese account.

-In conclusion, we can say that Monese is a good option for you to open your bank account.
-But it is not a 100% FREE bank account, except for the account management fee.
+In conclusion, we can say that Monese is a good option for you to open your bank account, if you don’t have an address yet because yes, you can open an account with Monese without it.
+But to get the debit card, you need to have an address and it is not a 100% FREE bank account, except for the account management fee.